aorti017/ucr-cs100/tutorials/README/README.md

 * It is better to explicitly list the commands needed rather then describe the steps.
   * E.g. ```make``` as opposed to "run make".

-How to use
+Bug and Limitations
 ---
-* Describe how to use your program.
+* Explicitly list all of the know bugs in your project.
-* You can, but are not required to, include example code.
+* If there are any known limitations, explicitly list those as well.